postlight/awesome-cms/README.md

               </a>&nbsp;&nbsp;
           </div>
           <div>
-              ★2,550
+              ★2,636
-              |&nbsp;2019/02/06
+              |&nbsp;2019/04/03
-              <ins title="Last commit on 2019/02/06">ⓘ</ins>
+              <ins title="Last commit on 2019/04/03">ⓘ</ins>
           </div>
         </td>
-        <td>Apostrophe is a content management system.
-This core module provides rich content editing as well as essential services to tie Apostrophe to your Express application.</td>
+        <td>ApostropheCMS is a CMS for Node.js.
+It supports in-context editing, schema-driven content types, flexible widgets, localization and a great deal more.</td>
       </tr>
       <tr>
         <td width="240">